mkotsollaris/mkotsollaris.github.io/content/blog/devweek-atx/index.md

 4. Deliver 📦 a well maintained product to the client.
 5. 👋 Encourage other developers to participate into development utilizing the latest 🆕 technologies!

- I ♥ JavaScript and GitHub
+ I ♥ JavaScript and GitHub!